purrre/WRLD-ext-media-player/README.md

 1. Clone or download the repository.

 2. WRLD 2 uses `local-ffmpeg` by default.
-   If you already have FFmpeg installed globally and want to use that instead, remove `local-ffmpeg` from `requirements.txt` and slightly edit the code.
+   If you already have FFmpeg installed globally and want to use that instead, remove `local-ffmpeg` from `requirements.txt` and youll have to slightly edit the code.

 3. Install the required packages.
 Its recommended to use a virtual environment unless youre hosting: